Lawdrian/benchmark-system-gb/README.md

 located at ``path/to/conda/installation/envs/benchmark-system-gb/``, where you should find the ``python.exe`` to select in PyCharm.

-Alternatively, you can activate the environment for a comand or conda prompt session using:
+Alternatively, you can activate the environment for a command or conda prompt session using:

 ```
 conda activate benchmark-system-gb